alishwani/Cyber_Security_Notes/README.md

 # Cyber_Security_Notes
-This repository can be used for CEH exam
+These are educational notes can be used for learning how to hack.